josephktcheung/1888988.Secessionist-Mechanism/report_en.md

 - Polish Secessionists Rebellion breaks out in Russia-controlled territory
 - Poland (culturally dominant) is FORCED to join Rebellion's side (Attacker) - NO CHOICE
 - Russia (Defender) calls Austria and Prussia → 3 major powers vs Poland
-- Poland (Attacker) cannot call France, Ottomans, or Sweden (its own allies in Bloc B) → fights alone against 3 major powers
+- Poland (Attacker) cannot call France, Ottomans, or Sweden (its own Allies in Bloc B) → fights alone against 3 major powers

 This creates a dangerous escalation mechanism where the Defender can systematically use Secessionists Rebellions to attack their enemies' Alliance blocs asymmetrically.